-Figure 1 reports the raw (i.e., not size-adjusted) power for the semiparametric score test using one-step nuisance parameter estimates (red solid line), the semiparametric score test using OLS nuisance parameter estimates (black solid line), the pseudomaximum likelihood LM test (dot-dashed blue line), the Drautzburg and Wright (2023) GMM test (dotted green line), and the nonparametric Drautzburg and Wright (2023) test (dot-dashed purple line).
+test (dot - dashed blue line), the Drautzburg and Wright (2023) GMM test (dotted green line) and the non-parametric Drautzburg and Wright (2023) test (dot - dashed purple line).

-For the t-distributions in the first row of the figure, the best performing test is the pseudo-maximum likelihood LM test.
-This is not surprising as this test is based on the t-density and, therefore, is close to correctly specified.
+For the t distributions in the first row of the figure, the best performing test is the pseudo maximum likelihood LM test.
+This is not surprising as this test is based on the t - density and therefore is close to correctly specified.
 The efficient score tests show greater power than either of the other tests considered.
 Moreover, in the other panels, the efficient score tests are typically the most powerful tests (that also control size), with the one-step update version performing slightly better.
 The quality of the other three tests depends to a large extent on the underlying density.
-For example, the tests of Drautzburg and Wright (2023) offer very little power in the t-distribution cases, but for the other distributions their nonparametric test has power curves, which are not much below those of the efficient score tests.26
+For example, the tests of Drautzburg and Wright (2023) offer very little power in the t-distribution cases, but for the other distributions their non-parametric test has power curves which are not much below those of the efficient score test.26